vasenkom/Ceramic-studio/README.md

 Welcome to the TerraForm Ceramic Studio homepage repository!
 This project aims to create a minimalistic yet colorful home page for TerraForm ceramic studio.

+## Demo

+Check out the [demo](https://raw.githack.com/vasenkom/Ceramic-studio/main/index.html) to see the homepage in action.

 ## Features

 - **Minimalistic Design**: The homepage features a clean and simple design, ensuring easy navigation for visitors.